luttje/filament-user-attributes/README.md

 - [x] Easily display the attributes in a Filament form
 - [x] Easily display the attributes in a Filament table
 - [x] Sensible validations for input types
+- [x] User interface for managing user attributes, including:
   - [x] Allow users to specify order of attributes
     - [x] In the form
     - [x] In the table
   - [x] Allow users to hide attributes
     - [x] In the form
     - [x] In the table
   - [x] Users can specify default values for attributes
   - [x] Users can specify if attributes are required
   - [x] Users can specify if attributes inherit their value from another attribute, even from a related model
   - [x] For Resources
   - [x] For Livewire components (if they implement the static `::getModel()` method)
   - [x] For related fields that have a {relation}_id field in the form
   - [ ] For related attributes that have no field in this form
-- [x] User interface for managing user attributes
+  - [x] Allow users to specify if an attribute should have a limit, wrap text or format as currency
 - [x] Support for Tabs and Sections in the form
 - [x] Wizard command to help you setup your project code